By Brigitte Shipman | Feb 13, 2021. | Autism, Mother Guide, Self-Care, Self-Compassion

 I have been on this autism journey as a mother guide for 28 years.
 It is a deep passion and purpose to share my heart’s journey.
 I have discovered that we all share pain, suffering, and our beautiful wins as mother guides.
 We understand one another in a way that is communicated with a simple look or nod when we share our stories.

 We have all experienced the moment when we hear that our children have been diagnosed with a life long disability.
-We all grieve our hopes and dreams that once were of our beautiful child.
+We all grieve our hopes and dreams that once were for our beautiful child.

 As we try to cope with our new realities, which are at times too much for our hearts to bear, we somehow find a way to keep moving.
 Acceptance of living life with autism is hard to fully embrace as a mother.
 The question that will come up is, now what?
 This is when we take our first step into our new world.